dbeck121/CPI-Helper-Chrome-Extension/README.md

 - [Feature] New logo, new colors
 - [Feature] Logs viewer in beta mode
 ### 1.6.0
-- [Feature] More links in regards to monitoring in popup.
+- [Feature] More links in regards to monitoring in pop-up.
 Thanks to [Nick Yang](https://github.com/SAPNickYang)
 - [Feature] Showing "DeployedVersion" in Info menu.
 Thanks to [Nick Yang](https://github.com/SAPNickYang)
 - [Feature] Loading indicator.
 - [Feature] Some design improvements.